Effective Date: January 8, 2024

 Appealing Privacy Rights Decisions

 Depending on your state of residency, you may be able to appeal a decision we have made in connection with your privacy rights request.
-All appeal requests should be submitted using our online form or by calling (855) 868-5067.
-When you submit a request or launch an appeal, we will limit our collection of your information to only what is necessary to securely fulfil your request or process your appeal.
+All appeal requests should be submitted to firstname.lastname@example.org.
+When you submit a request or launch an appeal, we will limit our collection of your information to only what is necessary to securely fulfill your request or process your appeal.
 We will not require you or your authorized agent to pay a fee for the verification of your request or appeal.

 The following disclosures only apply to residents of the State of California.